 Reimbursement requests are processed at the SAO office, on the 5th floor of the student center (W20-549).

-Allocation amounts for Summer/Fall 2014 (Round 2) funding can be found below:
+Allocation amounts for IAP/Spring 2015 (Round 1) funding can be found below:

 If you are applying as a student group, then follow the same procedure as the reimbursement process for the student groups.
 If you are applying as an individual, please submit your request for payment through ATLAS by filling out the request for payment reimbursement under the buying tab and send it to the GSC treasurer (search the treasurer’s last name).
 Fill out the G/L account with 420344 and leave the cost object empty.
 Submit the scanned receipts, scanned proof of payment, and an electronic print-out of the MIT calendar listing as attachment.
 Accepted formats include pdf, jpg, png, gif or bmp.
 Note that the original itemized receipts, a print-out of the MIT Events Calendar listing, and proof of payment (remember, MIT is tax exempt) should be sent to the Student Activies Office (W20-549).